lastuniverse/test-task-selesa/README_en.md

 ## A Bit About the Game Architecture and Its Implementation Features
 - Stack: `vite`, `typescript`, `pixi 8`, `gsap`
-- I decided to experiment a little with the architecture by fully implementing the state management process using `async`/`await`.
-I think the experiment turned out successful—the logic for scheduling and launching asynchronous components, as well as managing their state transitions, has been significantly simplified (subjectively speaking).
+- I decided to experiment a bit with the architecture by fully implementing the state management process using `async` and `await`.
+I believe the experiment turned out to be successful—the logic for scheduling and launching asynchronous components, as well as managing their state transitions, has become significantly simpler.
+To achieve this, all game controllers inherit from `BaseController`, which has asynchronous `preload` and `init` methods.
+We follow the rule that all initialization dependent on the results of the `preload` method is done strictly within the `init` method, and we adhere to this rule consistently.
+This approach allows for intuitive management of component readiness processes and greatly simplifies code comprehension when working with such asynchronous logic (*subjective opinion*).
 - As the main system timer (ticker), I chose the `gsap` timer.
 Everything is tied to it, from animation control to managing the internal timings of game components.
 I did this to have a single control point for all timings.
 - I used my own development—assets (ZIP archives containing media files and `json` data describing layer structures, their sprite content, and animation sets), a Pixi plugin for loading these assets, and a component for rendering these assets and their animations.